 This technique is similar to my experience with the pilot.
 Whenever you’re having a moment of fear, look at the flight attendants.
 If they’re calm, you can be sure nothing’s wrong.
 It’s also a good idea to tell the flight attendants you’ve got a fear of flying.
 Ask them for assurance that everything’s okay if there’s turbulence or to check on you often.
 They’re used to people who are fearful of flying and their reassurance will help calm you down.

 When you have a sudden rush of fear, count down from 5 to 1 then immediately change your thought process to something more positive.
 Think of arriving safely, having your family or friends pick you up at the airport, all the things you’ll see on your trip, exploring that museum (or in my case – a really cool cemetery!) you want to go to or relaxing on a beautiful beach.
 Get excited you’re almost there!
 This technique will help change your fear into excitement.
 You’ll still have the same feelings, but after a while, you’ll associate them with excitement rather than fear.

 You can try this technique without being too obvious and it will help you focus your breathing and attention on the straw.
 Breathing deeply can help calm your body down.

 Chewing gum helps in two ways.
-It combats the changes in air pressure which cause your ears to pop and it also gives the illusion you’re eating.
+It combats the changes in air pressure which causes your ears to pop and it also gives the illusion you’re eating.
 Our bodies associate eating with being in a safe space.
 So by chewing gum, you’re essentially telling yourself everything’s fine.